Ludicity

 7. Reach out to people and spend time with them — let them know you are Not Okay

-And finally, most importantly in terms of this advice doesn't get given nough, but sometimes you have to make big lifestyle changes.
+And finally, and perhaps most importantly, in terms of "this advice doesn't get given enough", but sometimes you have to make big lifestyle changes.
 Huge ones.
 The default advice is not to take risks, not because it's generally good advice, but largely because they don't want to be responsible for you quitting a job and ending up homeless which is a real thing that can happen.
 But they'll happily tell you to hedge yourself to death.
 Some people genuinely have no choice about their current circumstances, but a shocking number of people become suicidal about situations that they can just leave if only their perspective wasn't so skewed by illness.

 Do you know how many readers reach out to me to complain about workplace-induced depression, then reveal that they've almost started looking for new work?
 Almost starting isn't going to make you feel better, mon ami.